On my Linux computers, I like to use only the system wide package management to

 In either case, the complexity is a lot higher.
 It gets worse when you mix

 Python packages from the distribution package management with the packages

-People would then uninstall every LaTeX package from the Debian package
+would then uninstall every LaTeX package from the Debian package management and

-management and install everything using the TeX Package Manager.
-This would at
+install everything using the TeX Package Manager.
+This would at least have a

 On Windows, all those programs have a legitimate purpose: There is no system wide package management.
 Therefore it is just fine to install third party software somewhere on your system, it is a mess of third party software anyway.
 And then having at least a tool for all Python packages is an improvement over nothing at all.